 This handsome oak grows near the entrance to Vernon Road in Dore and is thought to be a least 150 years old, harking back to a time when this area was still just fields and farmhouses.
 National guidance recommends preserving street trees of this age and Tree Preservation Orders (TPOs) are applied when certain criteria are met.
 Save Dore, Totley and Bradway Trees have already had one application to grant Vernon a TPO rejected.
 In spite of this the group have submitted a second application and are currently awaiting the result.

 Vernon’s charms have not gone completely unrecognised by officialdom; the Independent Tree Panel (ITP) described this oak as ‘a very fine specimen’ and they suggested ways that he could be retained using standard Engineering Solutions.
+The ITP then went on to suggest building out the kerb line, which is not a ‘paid-for’ solution, however they justified their recommendation in light of the oak’s significance.
 For reasons that are hard to understand, SCC have once again declined to follow the ITP’s advice.
 The Council issued their now standard response, saying that works required to save the tree are unaffordable.
-If the ITP think the oak can be saved using standard solutions already paid for under the terms of the contract then why do SCC believe that it will cost extra?

 Read the exclusive interview with Vernon.